The title of the post: “How to Create a Donor Profile: Ultimate Nonprofit Guide.”

 What is a donor profile?

-Think of your donor profiles as living documents.
-While you’ll create a new one as soon as you’ve identified a prospect, your major gift officer should easily be able to add the information they learn as the relationship develops.
-Then, once a prospect converts, continue to track their involvement with your nonprofit, as this information will help you tailor your stewardship plan and keep them engaged.
+Treat your donor profiles as living documents.
+While you’ll create new ones each time you identify prospects, your team should easily be able to add the information they learn as relationships develop.
+Then, once a supporter converts, continue to track their involvement with your nonprofit, since this information will help you keep them engaged long-term.

 A mind map of four benefits of leveraging donor profiles at your nonprofit, which are discussed below.

-• Develop a more natural outreach process by recording donors’ contact information, communication preferences, and personal interests that could make good conversation topics.
+• Ensure a natural outreach process since you’ll have contact information, communication preferences, and personal interests that could make good conversation topics all stored in one place

-• Strengthen your moves management system by tracking each interaction with a prospect to ensure your next move builds on the previous one.
+• Strengthen your moves management system by tracking each interaction with a prospect, which allows your next move to build on the previous one.

 • Make informed donation requests that donors will be receptive to based on their giving and engagement history.